 Several things can cause the death of baby crows still in their nest.
 This includes starvation or inadequate diet, harsh weather conditions, or attacks from predators like raccoons, owls, and other animals.
 Natural causes like strong winds or heavy rains can disturb crows’ nests, causing the eggs to fall out of the nest or the young to become injured.

 In some cases, baby crows may fall from the nest due to a lack of proper development of the wing muscles.
-If the crows are too weak to fly or climb back up, they will be vulnerable to predators.
+Crows will be vulnerable to predators if they are too weak to fly or climb back up.

 Adult crow predators include eagles, owls, and coyotes.
 You may see an adult crow feed on a dead animal on the road5.
 Aside from being a dangerous place because of fast-moving traffic, this also puts them at risk of attacks by coyotes.

 Human beings can also be a threat to these birds.
 Farmers may poison crows if they consider them a threat to their farms.
 Other human activities such as habitat destruction, deforestation, and exposure to toxic substances can also be contributing factors to the death of baby crows.

 Baby crows are unique creatures characterized by their blue eyes and pink bills, and these young birds are beautiful to look at.
 Like any baby, baby crows require the attention and care of their parents to thrive.

 They learn how to fly, feed and survive from their parents and helpers.

 If you've ever wondered what the world of baby crows was like, you can go through our article above to get all the details.